 Course designed for students of entomology or agriculture and horticulture.
 Emphasis is placed on determination and control of insects affecting plants.
-Quarantine measures are 526.
-Medical Entomology (4) Three lectures and three hours of laboratory.
+Quarantine measures are also studied.
+526. Medical Entomology (4) Three lectures and three hours of laboratory.
+See Class Schedule for lecture/lab format.
 Prerequisites: Zoology 200 or Microbiology 310.
-Zoology 521 required for students in The role of insects and other arthropods in the transmission and causation of human diseases and the important diseases of domesticated animals.
+Zoology 421 and 421L required for students The role of insects and other arthropods in the transmission and causation of human diseases and the important diseases of domesticated animals.
 527. Biological Control (4) Three lectures and three hours of laboratory.